microsoft/MCW-Building-the-business-migration-case-with-Windows-Server-and-SQL-Server/Hands-on lab/HOL step-by-step - Building the business migration case with Windows Server and SQL Server.md

     ![The Capabilities section of the Server- Azure Arc pane is shown with the list of capabilities to choose from.](images/azure-portal-server-azure-arc-capabilities.png "Azure Arc capabilities listed on the Server - Azure Arc pane")

 5. Select **Extensions** under **Settings**.
 This is where you can install Extensions on the Azure Arc-enabled virtual machine.
-For example, the **Custom Script Extension for Windows - Azure Arc** extension can be used to download PowerShell scripts and files from Azure storage, and launch a PowerShell script on the machine.
+For example, the **Custom Script Extension for Windows - Azure Arc** extension can be used to download PowerShell scripts and files from Azure storage and launch a PowerShell script on the machine.

     ![The Extensions pane for the Server - Azure Arc resource is shown with the Extensions link under Settings highlighted.](images/azure-poral-server-azure-arc-extensions.png "Azure Portal Server - Azure Arc pane showing Extensions")